rothsandro/eleventy-notes/Configuration/Configuration file.md

 sort: 3
 ---

 Eleventy Notes provides several configuration options to customize the app.
-All of them are optional but a basic configuration is recommended.
+All of them are optional, but a basic configuration is recommended.

 ## Basic configuration